 The Dyson V10’s price tag may scare off some people, but don’t let it dissuade you from considering this option.

-With the V11 out in the market, the V10’s prices have decreased, which is good news for consumers.
+With the V11 now on the market, the prices of the V10 have decreased, which is good news for consumers.

-This vacuum offers outstanding performance regardless of surface and can be a viable standalone vacuum inside small homes.
+This vacuum offers outstanding performance, regardless of the surface, and can be a viable standalone option for small homes.

 The soft roller and torque drive cleaning head do an excellent job of picking up surface debris and deep cleaning carpet.